Skip to main content

 iOS Demo

-Test native crash handling with built-in simulation tools for comprehensive error testing
+Test native crash handling with built-in simulation tools and validate what iOS can safely do after a fatal exception.

 Android Demo